Adaxhhh/Mini-Tools/README.md

 2. Run from your terminal:

     ```bash
+    #By default it ignores the files in .gitignore
     python tree_generator.py
-    # OR to include .gitignore entries:
+    # OR to exclude .gitignore entries:
     python tree_generator.py -u
     ```